There are three basic parts of a seed in the angiosperms: (a) an embryo, (b) a food storage or nutritive tissue, and (c) seed covering.

 From the outside, seeds may be smooth, wrinkled, or hairy as in cotton, or winged.
 In the castor bean (Ricinus communis), there is wart-like growth at the hilum, called the caruncle.
 In mangosteen, the seeds are enveloped by a white fleshy aril which is edible.

-(This page on parts of a seed is a component page of The Plant Structure of the Angiosperms.
-The references apply to the whole article)
+Note: This page on parts of a seed is a component page of The Plant Structure in the Angiosperms.
+The references apply to the whole series of articles.